keefekwan/symfony_symproject_blog/README.md

 - About section

 ### Main
-- All blog posts are previews with an option to click on the full blog post
+- All blog posts are previews with an option to click to view the full post
 - Comment counts
 - Pagination